 This part is entirely for online gamers.
 TCP Optimizer is an external software (available for free) that boosts Wi-Fi, increasing your internet speed, stops lag spikes, and increases your lowest speed.

 Download TCP Optimizer from this link.
 It is less than 1Mb in size, so you shouldn’t have to wait that long.
-Install it after it has finished downloading.
+Instead, install it after it has finished downloading.

 Use the slider to put in the maximum speed of your internet connection.
 Here I will show you with 80Mbps.